-Horace Greeley printed the first edition of his new morning newspaper out of a decaying two-story building in New York City on a leaden, snowy, funereal April morning on Apil 10, 1841.
+Horace Greeley printed the first edition of his new morning newspaper out of a decaying two-story building in New York City on a leaden, snowy, funereal April morning in 1841.
 It was a high-minded publication that eschewed sensationalism.
 There would be no police blotter, no scandal, no quack medicine advertisements, no celebrities.

 It was called the New-York Tribune and it became the most influential newspaper in the country.
 It fought corruption and slavery, reported political stories with precision and clarity and gave plenty of space to lectures and book reviews.
 Greeley became one of the most famous men of his day, known for his eccentricities and his editorials.
 It was said no country editor wrote an opinion piece without first checking what Greeley had written.

-The newspaper was an immediate success, with 15,000 copies printed daily in the early years, 90,000 by 1865.
+The newspaper, however, succeeded immediately, with 15,000 copies printed daily in the early years, then 90,000 by 1865.
 It was initially not a financial success.
-Greeley found a wealthy partner, Thomas McElrath, who brought order and discipline to the Tribune.
+Greeley then found a wealthy partner, Thomas McElrath, who brought order and discipline to the Tribune.

 The newspaper was interesting, and so was Greeley.
 He wore a full-length coat even in the hottest weather, stuffed his pockets with newspapers and always carried an umbrella.
 He seemed to follow every new -ism with enthusiasm: spiritualism, phrenology, utopianism and vegetarianism.